j-frost/block-calendar-in-advance/README.md

 There is a version of this script publicly available as a library.
 Here's how to set it up.

-1. Go to [script.new](script.new) and create a new Google Apps Script project.
+1. Go to [script.new](https://script.new/) and create a new Google Apps Script project.
 1. Click the **+** next to **Libraries** and search for script ID `14Ik3cFF-UHgss_5yZKokAiLRMdKZVsn_ZVlP_LRVqo3pMkLNrone0Z4C`.
 1. Choose the newest version number for a fixed deployment or HEAD if you want to always run the newest version.
 1. Don't change the name.
 Click **Add**.
 1. Click the **+** next to **Services**.
 1. Select **Google Calendar API** from the list.
 1. Don't change the name.
 Click **Add**.
+1. (Optional) Make sure your script is running in your time zone.
+To do this,
+    1. Click the gear icon (**Project Settings**).
+    1. Enable the checkbox next to `Show "appsscript.json" manifest file in editor`.
+    1. Switch back to the editor.
+    1. There should now be a new file called `appsscript.json` for you to edit.
+    1. Select it and you'll find the `timeZone` setting.

 Finally, replace the function's code.
 Instead of

 ```javascript
 function myFunction() {

 }
 ```